 3. Governing language is Chinese language.

 I seldom see contracts drafted by foreign lawyers that follow these three simple rules.
-The contracts our China lawyers regularly see drafted by US attorneys provide for exclusive jurisdiction in the state court in the foreign company’s home state with that state’s governing law applying to the contract and English as the governing language.
-The contracts we see from our EU contracts are similar.
+The contracts our China lawyers regularly see drafted by American attorneys far too often provide for exclusive jurisdiction in the state court in the U.S. company’s state with that state’s governing law applying to the contract and English as the governing language.

 Why is this a problem?
 The reason is simple.
 This type of contract violates rule number one, so we do not even need to discuss the other two rules.
-Chinese courts will not enforce US court judgments and they also do not enforce the judgments from many EU countries either.
+Chinese courts almost never enforce US court judgments — and they also do not usually enforce judgments from EU countries either.
 Thus, any judgment obtained in a US court cannot be enforced in China.
 If the Chinese party has no assets located in the United States, the judgment is effectively worthless.
 For more on this, check out Chinese Companies Can Say, “So Sue Me.”

 Some attorneys have figured out this issue on court judgments and will provide for arbitration in the United States or in Europe.
-These attorneys argue that China is a signatory to the New York Convention on the Enforcement of Arbitral Awards and so Chinese courts are obligated to force US and EU arbitration awards.
-This is all true in theory, but false in real life.
-The fact is US and EU arbitration awards are virtually worthless in China.
+These attorneys argue that China is a signatory to the New York Convention on the Enforcement of Arbitral Awards and so Chinese courts are obligated to enforce US and EU arbitration awards.
+This is all true in theory, but too often false in real life.
+The fact is US and EU arbitration awards are not uniformly enforced in China and even when they are, getting such enforcement almost always is difficult, time consuming, and expensive.
 There are several reasons for this:

-- China is one of group of Asian countries (Indonesia is another) that have strong cultural aversions to enforcing foreign arbitration awards and its courts will therefore find any reason they can to avoid enforcing a foreign arbitration award.
+- China is one of group of Asian countries (Indonesia is another) with strong cultural aversions to enforcing foreign arbitration awards and its courts will therefore often strain to find any reason they can to avoid enforcing a foreign arbitration award.
 This is especially true at the local court level.
 In certain types of cases there is some chance of prevailing on appeal.
 This is uncertain and the time delay can be so long that the whole process makes little sense.
 Oftentimes, rather than issue a ruling saying it will not enforce the foreign arbitration award, the Chinese court will simply issue no ruling at all.
+This is why the statistics showing enforcement of arbitration awards in China tend to be rosier than they are: they don’t typically include the foreign arbitration award enforcement cases that just sit there without any court ruling.

 - In many cases, the Chinese party will not participate in the foreign arbitration process, making any arbitration award a default award.
 Chinese courts (like courts everywhere) are averse to enforcing default awards and the likelihood they will enforce a foreign default award from an arbitration tribunal is low.